kesha-antonov/whenever-elasticbeanstalk/README.md

 }
 ```

 Make sure to add the `RACK_ENV` environment variable to your environment if you haven't already done so.
-This variable is not created automatically by AWS.
+This variable is not created automatically by Aws.
 You can add the following line to your `.elasticbeanstalk/optionsettings.appname-env` file:
 ```yaml
 RACK_ENV=staging
 ```